henrycerpa/henrycerpa/README.md

 Specifically, having expertise in:
 - Data wrangling, statistical analysis and reporting to the table
-- Programming with Python and its popular libraries, including Numpy, Pandas, Matplotlib, Seaborn, Scikit-Learn and Plotly
+- Programming with Python and its popular libraries including Plotly
 - Working with SQL databases
 - Data visualization tools such as Tableau, Power BI and Dash
 - Building supervised, unsupervised, and reinforcement learning models